addu390/crud-flask-example/README.md

-# Inventory Management - Flask Application
+# Inventory Management - Shopify Fall 2022

-CRUD Operations of inventory.
+CRUD Operations of inventory with deletion comments and undeletion.
 ![](images/inventory-dashboard.png)

+### Requirements
+- Basic CRUD Functionality.
+- When deleting, allow deletion comments and undeletion.

 ### Replit Set-up
 - The `.replit` file pre-configured to `RUN` on Replit